cfsworkload/mobileTelco/README.md

 To easily create these files, in Eclipse, for each folder in TelcoReadyAppMFP/adapters, right click on the folder and select **Run As** > **Deploy Mobile First Adapter**.
 This will create the adapter files in the TelcoReadyAppMFP/bin folder.

 ### Create .war and .wlapp files
-To create these files, in your bash terminal, go to your MobileFirst project folder. (i.e. IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP) From that directory run the MobileFirst CLI command:
+To create these files, in your terminal, go to your MobileFirst project folder. (i.e. IBM-Ready-App-for-Telecommunications/TelcoReadyAppMFP) From that directory run the MobileFirst CLI command:

   `mfp push`